Sliding Window Polar Codes: Sliding Window Polar Codes

 Figure \ref{fig:target_BLER} shows the theoretical $E_B/N_0$ required by each code construction to reach the target BLER of $10^{-3}$ as a function of dimension $K$ for different window sizes $M$.
 Independent transmission (IND) can be seen as the state-of-the-art in the envisaged scenario: the transmitter divides the $K$ message bits into $S=N/M$ messages of $K'=K/S$ bits, that are encoded and transmitted independently using $S$ polar codes of length $M$ and dimension $K'$.
 The transmission is successful if all $S$ blocks are decoded correctly.
-In case of full polar code (FULL) transmission, the transmitter ignores the limitations at the receiver and transmits a codeword obtained using the full $(N,K)$ polar code designed according to the best frozen set, which is decoded smoothly at the receiver.
+In the case of full polar code (FULL) transmission, the transmitter ignores the limitations at the receiver and transmits a codeword obtained using the full $(N,K)$ polar code designed according to the best frozen set, and this is decoded at the receiver.
 Finally, in the proposed sliding window decoding (SW) the transmitter designs and encodes a polar codeword using the described technique.
 The receiver uses the proposed sliding window decoder to decode the received signal.
+We think that the proposed comparison with IND is fair, and it is the most significant given the characteristics of the proposed method, allowing to compare the performance of three codes (FULL, IND, and SW) that have different length and behavior.
+By doing so, we compare the error rate over the decoding of a block of $K$ information bits, regardless of the way they were transmitted: all in one go with a code length $N$ in case of FULL, separate in $S$ transmissions in case of IND and SW.

-We can see that the proposed SW technique outperforms IND for all rates at equal window dimension, with a substantial gain of 1 dB for some of the rates.
-Moreover, for $M=256$ sliding window polar codes show a gap of less than 0.5dB from the optimal FULL.
+The proposed SW technique outperforms IND for all rates at equal window dimension, with a substantial gain of 1 dB for some of the rates.
+Moreover, for $M=256$ the sliding window polar codes show a gap of less than 0.5dB from the optimal FULL.
 Unfortunately, theoretical bounds on the BLER performance of polar codes under SCL are unknown, so it is not possible to perform a similar analysis for list decoders.

 Regarding the SC decoding latency, for the first $S-1$ phases the sliding window decoder requires $2M$ time steps to decode a length-$M$ polar code and update the buffer $l$, while $2M-2$ time steps are sufficient for the last decoding, leading to a total latency of $2MS-2=2N-2$ time steps.
 This is equal to the latency of an SC decoder for a non-systematic code of length $N$ under the same assumption.
 However, the implementation complexity of the proposed sliding window decoder is that of a polar decoder of length $M$, plus $M$ memory elements to store buffer $l$ and the logic to update it.
 We can thus conservatively identify as a complexity upper bound that of a decoder for a code of length $2M$: consequently, if $N\ge2M$, the proposed decoder always yields a lower implementation cost than a length-$N$ decoder.
 A similar analysis can be done for SCL decoding, obtaining the same outcome.